 #1.
 Complete the Online Youth Protection Training (YPT) for Boy Scouts

 To become a merit badge counselor, a volunteer must complete Youth Protection Training (YPT) which can be found on the MyScouting website – CLICK HERE.
 Once complete, you will be offered the opportunity to print a completion certificate.
 Please print it as you must submit this proof of completion with your application to be a merit badge counselor.
 It is also a good idea to save a copy to your desktop.

 #2.
 Complete the BSA Adult Application Form

-NOTE: The entire application must be filled in, signed, and dated, including the disclosure/authorization page, which is located after the application form page itself in the English version of the form and before it in the Spanish version.
+Note that the entire application must be filled in, signed, and dated, including the disclosure/authorization page, which is located after the application form.

 #3.
 Complete the Merit Badge Counselor Information Form

 This form is used by the District to know which merit badges you want to teach, to show why you are qualified to teach the listed merit badges, and to approve your request.

 Qualifications for Counselors from BSA Advancement Guide – CLICK HERE

 Before filling it out, read both sides of the form.
 If you have any questions or need assistance, please talk with your unit MB coordinator, the District MB Dean, or the District Advancement Chair.
 If you plan to only counsel within your unit, remember to check the “Only with Scouts in these units (indicate whether troop, team, or crew)” and fill in your unit number.
 If you wish to counsel Scouts outside the unit please check the “All Scouts in these districts” and fill in the District(s).
 MBCs are authorized to counsel anywhere within the NCAC.